 All pupils at Bure Park are taught a broad range of subjects throughout the school day:

-English, Maths, Science, Personal Social Health and Economic education (PSHE), History, Geography, Religious Education, PE, Art, Technology and Music.
+English, Maths, Science, Personal Social Health and Economic education (PSHE), History, Geography, Religious Education, PE, Art, Technology, Computing and Music.

 Day time learning is delivered in a sequenced way through each stage, at each point checking learning and developing learning over time.
 This can be seen in our subject sequencing diagrams which outline what each pupil will learn throughout their time at BPSA.
 Whilst teachers understand the knowledge and skills to be gained at each stage, the curriculum and its delivery addresses gaps in knowledge and understanding from individual starting points to ensure our pupils develop, consolidate and deepen understanding across all areas over time.